AvalZ/RevOK/README.md

 </html>
 ```

-For each incoming request, the **stub** substitutes the placeholder **$a** with a new element of the substitution list.
+For each incoming request, the **stub** substitutes the placeholder (`$a` by default) with a new element of the substitution list.
 You can also define custom placeholders using the `--placeholder` (`-p`) switch.
 Example usage:
 ```
-python cli.py stub example.template example.substitutions
+python cli.py stub example.template example.substitutions -p "$a"
 ```
 You can find `example.template` and `example.substitutions` in this repo.
+WARNING: **stub** will substitute ANY occurrence of the defined placeholder; choose one that does not occur in any other part of the template.

 You can also define a specific port using the `--port` switch, for example: